 United Way is about people helping people and making a positive impact all across our community.
 United Way pools your investment with those of other donors, leveraging these funds to achieve greater impact within our community.
 By giving to the United Way, you ensure that thousand of people from neighborhoods throughout our community receive the support and assistance they need to lead safe, healthy and rewarding lives.
 United Way invests your contribution in a thoughtful, effective plan for making sure that our community, families, and individuals are safe, healthy and able to reach their full potential.

 All the monies that are raised in Richmond County through work place campaign, individual giving, church groups or civic groups stay in our community unless designated outside our county.
-Last year 98% stayed in Richmond County and our partnering agencies assisted 12,331 individuals, assisting them 147,686 times in 2014.
+Last year 98% stayed in Richmond County and our partnering agencies assisted 16,812 individuals, assisting them 133,006 times in 2018 so far.
 The United Way of Richmond County partners with 17 agency programs that serve Richmond County resident to address the needs of OUR community.

 Our partnering agencies: